 Fritz Moriarty - Co-Owner, Director of Enrollment

-Fritz spent his formative years at the Loomis Chaffee School (CT) and attended Ohio Wesleyan University where he earned degrees in Anthropology and Environmental Studies.
+Fritz spent his formative years at the Loomis Chaffee School (CT) and attended Ohio Wesleyan University.
 After college, Fritz taught and lived in Costa Rica with a host family through World Teach.
-From there Fritz went on to teach Spanish and ESL at the Indian Mountain School while leading Global Works trips in the summer.
-Currently, Fritz directs Ecuador, Peru, and Spain programs, and heads up our Custom Group Travel department.
-Come wintertime, you'll find Fritz ripping it up on his tele skis in the Colorado back country.
+From there Fritz went on to teach Spanish and ESL at the Indian Mountain School, while leading Global Works trips in the summer.
+He moved out west in 2000 to co-found an educational travel company called SOL Tours with his soon-to-be-wife, Polly.
+In 2004, Fritz became co-owner and director of Global Works.
+Fritz is committed to running high-quality, meaningful international programs with Global Works.
+Come wintertime, you'll find Fritz ripping it up on his tele-skis in the Colorado back country.

 University of Colorado, M.A.
 Spanish and Education